 PLACES TO VISIT IN MAHARASHTRA

 The state capital is one of the busiest airports in the country after Delhi.
-One of the most ideal locations for a short vacation with a vibrant nightlife and a paradise for any food enthusiast.
+One of the most ideal locations for a short vacation with vibrant nightlife and a paradise for any food enthusiast.
 Though certain places of worship have yet restrictions for visitors with limited worshipers at a time.
-Mentioned are points of interest which are open for tourists and a must-visit while travelling to Maharashtra’s main town.
+Mentioned are points of interest that are open for tourists and a must-visit while travelling to Maharashtra’s main town.

 Besides the usual tourist hotspots like Gateway of India, Sanjay Gandhi National Park or Marine drive, there are a couple of exciting activities you can indulge in.
 History and culture enthusiasts can go on a Food & Heritage walking tour around South Mumbai.
 For something more adventurous, go on a Cycling Tour along the coastline of Vasai.